-In this article, we will focus on one of the habits that will help you gain leadership skills, as well as benefit your personal life: managing your personal finances.
+In this article, we will focus on one of the habits that will help you gain leadership skills and benefit your personal life: managing your personal finances.

 The saying “money makes the world go ‘round” is somewhat true, especially on an individual level.
 Managing your own finances is even more crucial for those who work from home or are self-employed.
-By the end of this article, you should have a good idea how to follow basic principles of personal finance management, and learn how they can instill leadership qualities.
+By the end of this article, you should have a good idea of how to follow the basic principles of personal finance management and learn how to instill leadership qualities.

 Another similarity between leading and managing personal finances is goal setting.
 It’s important to have goals for your money, just as it is important to have goals as a leader.
 Having a goal makes it easier for you to stick to your budget and be disciplined with your spending.

-Saving in your daily habits will ensure that you have some some spending money and extra money in times of emergencies.
-Some desirable habits include turning off fans and lights when not in use, using coupons, and looking for online deals before purchasing.
+Saving in your daily habits will ensure that you have some spending money and extra money in times of emergencies.
+Some desirable habits include turning off fans and lights when not using, using coupons, and looking for online deals before purchasing.
 The money saved from these habits will slowly add up.
 Before you know it, you will be cutting down significantly on your expenses.

 Learning to save in such a manner will teach you to incorporate smaller chores into your daily lifestyle.
 In terms of leadership, this will teach you how to carry out less exciting activities as part of your routine.
 It will also teach you to remember the smaller or insignificant tasks you might have as a leader.
 Just as there are many different ways to save, there are many different ways to lead – it’s just a matter of finding the ones that suit you most.

 Long Term Planning